The Joint

 selected foreign assets from international creditor/market

-and national sources.
+and debtor/national sources.

-territories.
 The JEDH disseminates an expanded range of

 creditor/market data series on the external debt and